-The interviews are being completed by the Bureau of Sociological Research at the University of Nebraska-Lincoln on behalf of the Nebraska Department of Education.
-The Bureau is led by director Dr. Jolene Smyth and assistant director Lindsey Witt-Swanson.
-You can reach the Bureau toll-free at 1-800-480-4549 or via email to bosn@unl.edu.
-You may also want to visit the Web site at http://bosn.unl.edu to find out more about the Bureau and more about this study.
+The interviews are being completed by the Bureau of Sociological Research at the University of Nebraska- Lincoln on behalf of the Nebraska Department of Education.
+The Bureau is led by director Dr. Jolene Smyth and associate director Lindsey Witt-Swanson.
+You can reach the Bureau toll-free at 1-800-480-4549 or via e-mail to bosr@unl.edu.
+You may also want to visit the Web site at http://bosr.unl.edu to find out more about the Bureau and more about this study.